timoklein/neural_citation/README.md

 3. Reimplement the author's code in torch
 4. Modify code, change original code hyperparameters
 5. Extend model to work with other dataset [unarxiv?
 MAG?]

+## Questions
+* Which format for the written paper?
+* Can we submit later due to Timo holiday in august?